 Mako Partial Knee

-Each MAKO Partial Knee is specific per patient and is performed with the MAKO Robotic-Arm Assisted Technology.
 This technology allows patients to have a unique surgical procedure that is specific to their anatomy.
-This means that patients can be spared the destruction of good and healthy bone and tissue and only have replaced areas with heavy arthritis and joint degeneration.
-This is achieved through the creation of a 3D virtual model of one’s knee which is loaded into the MAKO system to create a specific operative plan and choice of implant.
+This means that patients can be spared the destruction of good and healthy bone and tissue.
+In this surgery, we only replace areas with heavy arthritis and joint degeneration.
+This is achieved through the creation of a 3D virtual model of one’s knee.
+This is loaded into the MAKO system to create a specific operative plan and choice of implant

 Benefits of the MAKO Partial Knee